Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers: Information-theoretic Description of the -Qubit State in RaQM

+which can be written as the difference between two complementary integers in standard base-2 representation (for example, $\{1,-1,-1,1\} \equiv 1001.-0110.$).
+As will be discussed elsewhere, such a representation allows one to describe single-particle interference in a Mach-Zehnder interferometer - the key point being that the finite bit-string representation of that single quantum particle is the resource that can describe its wave-like properties.

-Generalising, a quantum system comprising $N$ entangled qubits are represented as $N$ correlated length-$L$ bit strings, where the same permutation $\xi$ applies to each string (consistent with it corresponding to a global phase).
-For example, with $N=3$ we can write the 3 bit strings corresponding to the 3-qubit state vector (\ref{threeraqm}) as
+A system comprising $N$ entangled qubits is represented as $N$ correlated length-$L$ bit strings, where the same permutation $\xi$ applies to each string (consistent with $\xi$ as a global phase in QM).
+Importantly, $N$ qubits comprise $N \times L$ bits of information.
+For example, with $N=3$, in some particular rational basis, the 3 length-$L$ bit strings corresponding to (\ref{threeraqm}) can be written as \be |\psi\rangle \equiv \left\{

-The variables represented in the under-braces are granular representations of continuum Hilbert-Space degrees of freedom - the granularity being finer the larger is $L$.
-For example, for the first bit string, $\cos^2 \theta_1/2$ equals the fraction $m_1/L$ of 1 bits in the string (hence $\sin^2 \theta_1/2$ equals the fraction of -1 bits) and corresponds to a squared amplitude in (\ref{threeraqm}).
-By contrast, $\phi_1$ denotes a cyclic permutation $\zeta^{n_1}$ of bits in the bit string, where $\phi_1/2\pi = n_1/L$ and corresponds to a complex phase in (\ref{threeraqm}).
-Similarly, $\cos^2 \theta_2/2$ denotes the fraction of $1$ bits in the second bit string which correspond to 1 bits in the first bit string, and $\phi_2$ represents a cyclic permutation of these specific bits in the second bit string.
+\right. \ee where the variables in the under-braces correspond directly to the continuum degrees of freedom in (\ref{threeraqm}) and Fig \ref{nested}, but now subject to the rationality constraints (\ref{rat}).
+For example, $\cos^2 \theta_2/2$ denotes the fraction of $1$ bits in the second bit string which correspond to 1 bits in the first bit string, and $\phi_2$ represents a cyclic permutation of these specific bits in the second bit string.
+As above, these bit strings can be interpreted as an ensemble of measurement outcomes described by the 8 symbolic labels $(1,1,1)$, $(1,1,-1)$, $\ldots$, $(-1,-1,-1)$, i.e., as belonging to the set $\{\pm1,\pm 2,\pm 3,\pm 4\}$.